Art Therapy, Dance Therapy, Music Therapy, and Imagery

 For some cancer patients, dance therapy is an effective form of exercise.
-However,
+But it has

-dance therapy has not been studied enough to know if there are any unique health benefits
+not been studied enough to know if there are any unique health benefits to cancer

-to cancer patients, or to confirm the effects on prevention and/or recovery of illness.
+patients, or to confirm the effects on prevention of or recovery from illness.